openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-resource-manager.md

 **Error Message**

-If the resource obtained by resName has formatting error.
+If the resource obtained by resName has formatting errors.

 **Error Description**